huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

 - [PaliGemma 2: A Family of Versatile VLMs for Transfer](https://arxiv.org/abs/2412.03555)

 > [!NOTE]
-> Note that the `/v1/chat/completions` endpoint cannot be used, and will result in a "chat template error not found", as the model is pre-trained and not fine-tuned for e.g. chat conversations, and does not have a chat template defined that can be applied within the `v1/chat/completions` endpoint following the OpenAI OpenAPI specification.
+> Note that the `/v1/chat/completions` endpoint cannot be used, and will result in a "chat template error not found", as the model is pre-trained and not fine-tuned for chat conversations, and does not have a chat template that can be applied within the `v1/chat/completions` endpoint following the OpenAI OpenAPI specification.

 ### Via cURL